ropensci-archive/roweb2/content/blog/2018-03-08-rentrez-paper.md

 ```

 It most cases you will want to use your key for each of several calls to the
-NCBI. `rentrez` makes this easy by allowing you to set an environment variable
+NCBI. `rentrez` makes this easy by allowing you to set an environment variable,
-,`ENTREZ_KEY`.
+`ENTREZ_KEY`.
 Once this value is set to your key `rentrez` will use it for all
 requests to the NCBI.
 To set the value for a single R session you can use the
 function `set_entrez_key()`.
 Here we set the value and confirm it is now
 available as an environment variable.